 Matthew M. Pincus is a PhD candidate at University of Louisiana at Lafayette specializing in modernist and mid-century American literature and cultural studies.

-Matthew’s research focuses on 20th century American women writers, with secondary interests in Indigenous Literature and film studies.
+Matthew’s research focuses on 20th century American women writers, with secondary interests in film.

 He is working on a monograph on women crime writers, Talented and Expendable: American Women Crime Writers of the 1940s and 50s.

 Matthew holds a BA from Pitzer College and an MFA in Writing & Poetics from Naropa University.